Jan Košek: International career

 In 1908, FIFA did not allow Bohemia and Moravia to take part in the 1908 London Olympics.

-In 1909, the Bohemia and Moravia team went on a tour to England and France, playing 6 games.
-In these six games Bohemia came up against England FA, Eastern Counties and Lille.
-Košek scored at least 11 goals.
+In September and October 1909, the Bohemia and Moravia team went on a tour to England and France, playing 6 games against England FA, Eastern Counties, Lille, among others.
+Košek scored at least 11 goals, including a five-goal haul against Lille.

-In 1911, Košek won the European Amateur Championship.
-On they way to the tournament, they played a team from Brussels, in which they defeated them 6–1 with Košek scoring two goals.
+In 1911, Košek helped the Bohemian team win the European Amateur Football Championship in Roubaix.
+On 25 May, on their way to the tournament, they played a warm-up match against a team from Brussels, in which Košek scored two goals in a 6–1 win.
+Upon announcing the squads to face each other, in the Bohemia–Brussels match, the author of Le Soir said this about Košek: "Jan Kosek, captain of Slavia, the most famous left-forward on the continent.
+He's played 250 matches for Slavia and scored more than 600 goals.
+He is the terror of goalkeepers".
+Two days later, on 27 May, Košek scored once to help Bohemia to a 4–1 win over France in the semifinals.
+In the final of the UIAFA European tournament, Košek scored a second-half equalizer in an eventual 2–1 win over England AFA (although French newspaper reports that Josef Bělka scored both Bohemian goals), thus contributing decisively in helping Bohemia win the title.

 Style of play

 Košek was a very strong and fast athlete, clocking 100m in 11 seconds.
 He had such a powerful left-foot which allowed him to score many longshots.
 Due to his high speed, he always played on the final man on the attack and was able to spin away from the defender with ease.
 He would complete the attack from any position on the pitch.

 Wilhelm Cepurski, former Wisła Kraków player, once said about Jan: "Košek, yes, the leading forward of Slavia.
 I had the pleasure to tackle him in the match.
 The peasant was bulky, his legs like telegraph poles.
 Taking advantage of the fact that the ball was wet, heavy and slippery, he often hit from a distance, and our poor goalkeeper did not have the strength to stop such shots and the result 10–3 to Slavia Prague."

+In 1905, Košek played for Sparta in 2–3 loss to Ferencváros and despite being on the losing side, "performed at an outstanding class".
+When playing for Sparta, Košek represented Prague against Budapest, an author of Nemzeti Sport commented: "the Czechs' high scoring ability was only due to Kosek's magnificent play and the team's greater training."
+Another author, this time of Sport-Vílág stated: "The main strength of the Czech team lies within the attack, in which Sharp (Kosek), the continent's best player, plays.
+This time, however, Kosek did not play for himself, but for the team, and with the help of his talented forward teammates, he won the game for his team."

 Mr. Jenšík and Mr. Macků write in the Chronicle of Czech Football: